 ciprofloxacin suspension - oral, Cipro (cont.)

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using ciprofloxacin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.This medication may be taken with or without food, usually twice a day in the morning and evening or as directed by your doctor.Shake the container well for 15 seconds before pouring each dose.
-Measure the dose carefully using a special measuring device/spoon.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking ciprofloxacin and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.This medication may be taken with or without food as directed by your doctor, usually twice a day in the morning and evening.Shake the container well for 15 seconds before pouring each dose.
+Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 Do not chew the contents of the suspension.Do not use the suspension with feeding tubes because the suspension may clog the tube.The dosage and length of treatment is based on your medical condition and response to treatment.
 Drink plenty of fluids while taking this medication unless your doctor tells you otherwise.Take this medication at least 2 hours before or 6 hours after taking other products that may bind to it, decreasing its effectiveness.
 Ask your pharmacist about the other products you take.
-Some examples include: quinapril, vitamins/minerals (including iron and zinc supplements), and products containing magnesium, aluminum, or calcium (such as antacids, didanosine solution, calcium supplements).Calcium-rich foods, including dairy products (such as milk, yogurt) or calcium-enriched juice, can also decrease the effect of this medication.
+Some examples include: quinapril, sucralfate, vitamins/minerals (including iron and zinc supplements), and products containing magnesium, aluminum, or calcium (such as antacids, didanosine solution, calcium supplements).Calcium-rich foods, including dairy products (such as milk, yogurt) or calcium-enriched juice, can also decrease the effect of this medication.
 Take this medication at least 2 hours before or 6 hours after eating calcium-rich foods, unless you are eating these foods as part of a larger meal that contains other (non-calcium-rich) foods.
 These other foods decrease the calcium binding effect.Ask your doctor or pharmacist about safely using nutritional supplements/replacements with this medication.Antibiotics work best when the amount of medicine in your body is kept at a constant level.
-It is important not to miss a dose.
-To help you remember and to keep the drug at a constant level, take it at the same times every day.Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
-Stopping the medication too early may allow bacteria to continue to grow, which may result in a return of the infection.Tell your doctor if your condition persists or worsens.
+Therefore, take this drug at evenly spaced intervals.Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.Tell your doctor if your condition persists or worsens.

 Report Problems to the Food and Drug Administration